scality/backbeat/Using.md

 }
 ```

-Now, save each role's ARN value from the output of the commands above (the field
+Save each role's ARN value from the above commands' output (the field
 `Arn`).
-These will be needed to setup the replication configuration on a bucket
+These are required to set up the replication configuration on a bucket
 in a later step.
 In this example, the source role ARN is
 `arn:aws:iam::668546647514:role/SourceRoleForS3Replication` and the target role
 ARN is `arn:aws:iam::779657758625:role/TargetRoleForS3Replication`.

-### Create and attach policies
+### Create and Attach Policies

-Create a file S3-role-permissions-policy.json with the following content:
+Create an S3-role-permissions-policy.json file with the following content:

 ```sh
 {